 All students in Year 7-9 have music lessons.
 We focus our learning around the three main skills in music; performing, composing and appraising (listening).

 In the Spring term, pupils develop their Keyboard and music theory skills.
-By the end of the term, most pupils are able to play simple chord patterns for most popular songs.
+By the end of the term, most pupils are able to play simple chord patterns for popular songs and read simple notation.

-In the Spring term, pupils develop their music technology skills further whilst learning about the development of minimalism.
+In the Summer term, pupils develop their music technology skills further whilst learning about the style ‘minimalism’.
 Pupils will listen to and analyse the musical features of different pieces of minimalism and will use this knowledge to compose their own pieces of minimalism on Logic Pro.

 In Year 9, pupils begin the year by learning about the Blues.
 Pupils have the opportunity to listen to Blues music and build on their instrumental and band skills from Year 7/8, finishing in a performance of their own original Blues composition.

 In the Spring term, pupils create their own piece of Disco music using Logic Pro software.
-This is an extended project which gives the boys a feel for the type of composition level and detail required for GCSE Music whilst learning about one of the most important Dance music styles.
+This is an extended project which gives the boys experience of the type of composition level and detail required for GCSE Music whilst learning about one of the most important Dance music styles.

 In the Summer term, the boys are encouraged to either create or cover a popular song either in bands or a solo performance.
 This allows the boys to develop their composition and performance skills with a final performance at the end of their KS3 Music education.

-We have 3 concerts a year – Christmas Carol Service; Spring Charity Concert; MAD Showcase (Mad, Art & Drama) where the students are encouraged to perform solos, duets, ensembles and in bands of their own as well as the ensembles that are run in school.
+We have four main concerts a year – Christmas Carol Service; Christmas Concert; Spring Concert; Summer MAD Showcase (Mad, Art & Drama).
+Students are encouraged to perform in these concerts and we showcase soloists, ensembles and bands as well as the ensembles that are run in school.

 We also host informal lunchtime concerts once every half term where staff and students are invited to watch performances of musical items that the boys have prepared in and outside of lesson time.

-We also have instrumental lessons that happen during the week.
+We work closely with Newham Music Service to provide instrumental lesson to our students.
 Students are currently able to take lessons in the following instruments: